-For instance, in our research you could park your car at the Holiday Inn Gatwick for up to 8 nights and enjoy a night at the hotel for only £42.
+For instance, in our research you could park your car at the Airport Inn Gatwick for up to 7 nights and enjoy a night at the hotel from @ £75.00

 Our favourite site for a cheap airport parking + hotel deal is SuperBreak which searches around dozens of UK airports.

 Cheap airport parking alternative 1: Park in a private rental space

 That means you can leave your car safely outside someone’s house (or in their garage) and take a bus, train or taxi to the airport minutes away.